israel-007/DBreeze/README.md

 ```

-Both examples select all rows from the users table.
+Both examples select all rows from the user's table.

 `INSERT`